yulonglim/tp/docs/DeveloperGuide.md

     2. Test case: `undo`<br>
        Expected: Error stating no states to undo.
     3. Test case: `addClass A` followed by `undo` <br>
-       Expected: Class A is added get removed after undo is done.
+       Expected: Class A is added, then gets removed after undo is executed.
     4. Test case: `list all` followed by `undo` <br>
-       Expected: All the students will be displayed, then list will return to previous list after undo.
+       Expected: All students will be displayed, after undo is executed, original list when TeachBook is first opened is displayed.
     5. Test case: Multiple `list` followed by `undo`<br>
-       Expected: Undo will revert the display back to before first list command is done.
+       Expected: Similar to previous.
-    6. Test case: `edit` first person name without changing anything, followed with `undo`<br>
+    6. Test case: `edit` first person name without changing anything, followed by `undo`<br>
        Expected: Error stating no states to undo.

-### Redo Commands
+### Redoing Commands

 1. Redoing a recent undo command.